michaelharp/fetch/README.md

 # Fetch Technical Assessment - James Michael Harp
 This repo hosts my technical assessment responses for the Fetch Data Analyst role.
-Below you will find my responses with short code snippets included, while any longer SQL queries will be linked within.
+Below you will find my responses with short code snippets included.
+Please note that all answers are written in PostgreSQL, however, I am most proficient and comfortable with Snowflake.
 Thanks for reading!

 ## Data Quality Issues - Products